xavdid/website/posts/my-backup-strategy/index.md

 ## What works for me

 Everything I described above is what works for me based on the data I care the most about.
 It's a good balance of convenience and reliability, ensuring it's basically impossible to totally lose something.
-All it costs is running a few CLI commands on a schedule and $45 worth of [USB A+C flash drives](https://www.amazon.com/dp/B07YYJRXQR).
+All it costs is running a few CLI commands on a schedule and $45 worth of flash drives.

 With this system in place, all of the following would need to happen simultaneously before I'd permanently lose any data: